jrvansuita/Nest-Pages/apps/blabber/index.md

 #### Personal Data

 We may ask You to provide certain personally identifiable information (such as your email address) if You contact Us directly.
-However, the app does not collect personal information by default.
+However, the app does not collect personal information by default and does not require sign-up or login.

 #### Usage Data